 A study of various selected topics.
 Title and emphasis announced in term schedule of courses.
 Probable topics include courses focused on various genres (for example, melodrama, detective fiction), courses focused on particular themes (for example, World War I literature, Gnostics), and courses focused on particular authors (for example, Shakespeare).
 May be repeated once when topic varies.
-Requirements met: Humanities Breadth.
 (Offered on an occasional basis)